 He also has an active and prominent practice representing compensation committees, chief executive officers and other senior corporate executives in the negotiation and structuring of executive employment and severance agreements.
 He frequently represents management teams in private equity deals and other mergers and acquisition transactions.

-In the employee benefits area, Michael counsels large and small businesses, including consulting firms and insurance companies, throughout the country on all aspects of employee benefits plans.
+In the employee benefits area, Michael counsels large and small businesses, including consulting firms and insurance companies, on all aspects of employee benefits plans throughout the country.
 This includes the design, implementation, drafting and operation of profit-sharing, defined benefit, money purchase, 401(k), employee stock ownership and stock bonus plans, as well as health, severance and other welfare plans.
-In connection with this type of counseling, Michael advises on control group issues, including the special problems unique to foreign-based entities, and on fiduciary and prohibited transaction issues.

 Michael also advises various tax-exempt organizations, insurance companies, consultants and executives of tax-exempt organizations on compensation and benefits issues, including those applying to Section 403(b) plans and Section 457 arrangements.

+Michael served a three-year term as one of six practitioners on the Advisory Committee to the Internal Revenue Service Tax Exempt Government Entity Division with regard to benefit plans.
 Michael is a frequent lecturer and writer on employee benefits and executive compensation matters.
 He is co-editor and co-lead author of the treatise Executive Compensation published by Law Journal Seminar-Press and the co-author of the chapter on ERISA in the 403(b) Answer Book.
-Michael was a contributing editor to The Philanthropy Monthly, writing a bimonthly column on compensation and benefits for tax-exempt organizations, and is on the Board of Advisors of Executive Compensation Strategies and The Journal of Taxation of Employee Benefits, as well as the Editorial Board of Corporate Counselor.
+Michael was a contributing editor to The Philanthropy Monthly, writing a bimonthly column on compensation and benefits for tax-exempt organizations, and was on the Board of Advisors of Executive Compensation Strategies and The Journal of Taxation of Employee Benefits, as well as the Editorial Board of Corporate Counselor.

-In addition, Michael has served as a director and officer of the New York Chapter of WEB: A Network of Professionals Working in Employee Benefits.
-He was an Adjunct Assistant Professor of Law at New York University School of Law for several years.
+Michael has served as Chair of the Committee on Employee Benefits of the New York City Bar Association, as a director and officer of the New York Chapter of WEB: A Network of Professionals Working in Employee Benefits, and as a chair of committees or subcommittees of various other Bar Associations.
+In addition, Michael was an Adjunct Assistant Professor of Law at New York University School of Law for several years.